 In most cases, if your beloved pooch is sick, you’ll know it.
-But when it comes to liver disease in dogs, your pup may not show many obvious symptoms — or, worse, he may not show any symptoms at all.
+But when it comes to liver disease in dogs, your pup may not show many obvious signs — or, worse, he may not show any signs at all.

-“Symptoms of liver disease can vary from no symptoms for years to a dog acting acutely sick, not eating, vomiting and jaundice,” confirms Dr. Gary Richter, DVM.
-“Since early problems with the liver often have no symptoms, regular medical exams and screenings by a veterinarian are highly encouraged.”
+“Signs of liver disease can vary from no signs for years to a dog acting acutely sick, not eating, vomiting and jaundice,” confirms Dr. Gary Richter, DVM.
+“Since early problems with the liver often have no signs, regular medical exams and screenings by a veterinarian are highly encouraged.”

 What Causes Liver Disease in Dogs — and How to Prevent It